ManuelZ/Upwork-Downloader/README.md

 3. Run the `upwork_downloader.py` file.
 The output data will be saved in `./data/data.csv`.

-4. Change directory into `./upwork-downloader-ui` and follow the `README` instructions (which are basically running `npm run` and `npm run electron`).
+4. Change directory into `./upwork-downloader-ui` and follow the `README` instructions (which are basically running `npm run both`).

 ## Requirements

-- The python-upwork package only supports Python 2, so you will need Python 2 to run the `upwork_downloader.py` script.
+- The `python-upwork` package only supports Python 2, so you will need Python 2 to run the `upwork_downloader.py` script.
 - The machine learning code uses Python 3.

 ### TODOs: